-Prizes of War takes as its premise the takeover of French and Russian warships by their friends (the British) or foes (the Germans).
+That’s the premise of Jutland: Prizes of War, an expansion book for Great War at Sea: Jutland (and only for Jutland).
 For the most part, these are only the modern, useful ships as the British and especially the Germans didn’t bother to man their own over-aged pre-dreadnoughts and certainly wouldn’t have bothered with foreign models.

 Each fleet receives the four ships of the Russian Gangut class, built to the “Cuniberti” pattern with four triple turrets with 12-inch (305mm) guns, all on the main deck level along the center line.
 That meant that the two central turrets could only fire to either broadside.
 None saw much action during the Great War and only a little during the Russian Civil War; the Germans did not demand them during the peace negotiations at Brest-Litovsk in 1918 when they probably could have easily obtained them as the Bolsheviks had already diverted the crews of three of the four to ground fighting.

 The Russian dreadnoughts did not meet British or German standards, with fairly weak protection and an odd turret layout that forced half of their armament to fire only on the broadside.
 They had been designed to be faster than foreign battleships, but years of neglected maintenance and crew disaffection had eroded their performance.

 That still made them no worse than the earliest German dreadnoughts, thoroughly unsatisfactory fighting ships that the High Seas Fleet desperately wished to replace.
 Had they fallen into German hands – an outcome that easily could have occurred - it’s difficult to say whether the dockyard time to make them battle-worthy would have been a worthwhile investment given the needs of the High Seas Fleet and the submarine arm.